In this article

 - Enter the External Block Page URL

-The Block Page is now available to add to a Site via the Assigned Block Page drop down menu.
+The Block Page is now available in the Assigned Block Page dropdown menu.

 Test a Block Page

-After applying a Filtering Policy and Block Page to your Site you can test the Block Page in two ways:
+After applying a Filtering Policy and Block Page to a Site, test the configuration:

-- Attempt to browse to a blocked category or domain added to the Block List
+- Attempt to access a blocked category or a domain on the Block List

-- Troubleshoot issues with Block Pages not loading in the Chrome browser
+- Troubleshoot issues with Block Pages not loading in Chrome

 - Adjust Ad and Tracker settings to prevent NODATA responses

-- Learn about block page admin settings and potential block notification errors
+- Block Page admin settings and block notification errors

 Comments